-On 29th March, the Education Secretary, Gavin William confirmed his request that Ofsted ‘step up’ its inspection programme over the summer term, with a view to returning to a full programme of inspections from September 2021.
+On 29th March, the Education Secretary, Gavin Williamson confirmed his request that Ofsted ‘step up’ its inspection programme over the summer term, with a view to returning to a full programme of inspections from September 2021.

 During the summer term, the majority of Ofsted’s activity will continue to be ‘lighter-touch’ monitoring inspections with a fuller inspection only taking place where there has been a clear improvement from a current Inadequate or Requires Improvement rating, or where there are serious concerns, particularly in relation to safeguarding.